Kitt Peak National Observatory

 The Kitt Peak National Observatory (KPNO) is a United States astronomical observatory located on Kitt Peak of the Quinlan Mountains in the Arizona-Sonoran Desert on the Tohono Oʼodham Nation, 88 km west-southwest of Tucson, Arizona.
 With more than twenty optical and two radio telescopes, it is one of the largest gatherings of astronomical instruments in the Earth's northern hemisphere.

 Kitt Peak National Observatory was founded in 1958.
 It is home to what was the largest solar telescope in the world, and many large astronomical telescopes of the late 20th century in the United States.

 The observatory was administered by the National Optical Astronomy Observatory (NOAO) from the early 1980s until 2019, after which it was overseen by NOIRLab.

 In June 2022, the Contreras Fire led to the evacuation of Kitt Peak.
 The fire reached the summit at 2 a.m. on Friday, June 17.
 Four non-scientific buildings, including a dormitory, were lost in the fire.
-As of Monday, June 20, the extent of damage to the telescopes is still being assessed.
+15 months later in September 2023, the observatory reopened to the public.